Zanana-med/Born2BeRoot/README.md

 	The `-l` flag for getting the free space from the VG by percentage, `lvextend -l 50% /dev/datavg/data` extend for us the data LV by adding 50% of the VG free space .

-+ **File Systems :**
-+
++ **File Systems :** used to organize, store and manage files and directories on the Logical Volume making it accessible by the operating system.
+  Before attaching Logical Volume to a specific path, we need first to pass by a necessary step which is formatting the Logical Volume, creating a Logical Volume doesn't automatically prepare it to store files, it must be formatted to a filesystem structure like **ext4** which stand for the fourth extended filesystems.

+# Configuring The Virtual Machine

-## > Mounting
+## > Requirements

-Mounting refers to the process of making a `storage device` or a `filesystem` accessible and attached at a certain point in the directory tree called a mount point.

-If you have a USB drive at `dev/sdc1` and you want to mount it to the `/media/usb` directory you have yo use the command `mount /dev/sdc1 /media/usb`

-For example you plug-in the USB and you don't mount it to a filesystem you won't be able to access to the files on the USB, because Linux needs the filesystem to be integrated into the directory tree.
+You need first to install the **hypervisor**, in our case we gonna use **VirtualBox**, and the **iso** file which contain the instalation of our Operating System Linux and exactly the distribution of **Debian 64 bits**.
+Here is the steps :

+# ROOT / SUDO

+### > ROOT

+	The root is the **superuser** of the Linux system, the default administrative account with unrestricted access to the entire system and all of its resources, it's the most powerful user on Linux